VitaeTeam/Vitae/src/test/README.md

 .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_FIXTURE_TEST_SUITE sections.

-To run the pivx-qt tests manually, launch `src/qt/test/test_pivx-qt`
+To run the vitae-qt tests manually, launch `src/qt/test/test_pivx-qt`

-To add more pivx-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more vitae-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

 ### Running individual tests